 We CARE for each customer:

-- COMMUNICATE with each customer with a smile, eye contact, and polite interaction.
-We inform each customer transparently and interactively of the product’s or service’s function, liabilities, and advantages to them.
+- COMMUNICATE with every customer with a smile, eye contact, and polite interaction.
+Inform each customer transparently and interactively of the product’s or service’s function, liabilities, and advantages to them.

 - ACKNOWLEDGE each customer’s presence and value to us.

-- RESPOND empathetically and compassionately to each customer’s questions, concerns, and complaints.
+- RESPOND promptly and empathetically to each customer’s questions, concerns, and complaints.